 Only in the middle of the 20th century was internal auditing recognized as a separate accounting function.
 The Institute of Internal Auditors (IIA) was formed in 1941 with the intention of strengthening and standardizing the audit practice lead to stronger internal audit profession.
 The IIA paved the development of the internal audit profession, as we now know it.

-How to become a Certified Internal Auditor
+How Do I Become a Certified Internal Auditor?

 After securing the certification, CIAs are required to continue professional education and development to maintain the designation.